realdtn2/xiaomi-unlocking-rooting-guide/README.md

-# Unlocking bootloader, rooting, hiding root, and hiding unlocked bootloader status for Xiaomi devices (this guide should work for most of the newer Xiaomi devices with HyperOS/HyperOS 2.0)
+# Unlocking bootloader, rooting, hiding root, Play Integrity, and hiding unlocked bootloader status for Xiaomi devices (this guide should work for most of the newer Xiaomi devices with HyperOS/HyperOS 2.0)

 ---